DennisToma/CryptoAssetsAnalytics/README.md

 ## Training
 For training the TU Wien Jupyter Hub Servers where used with GPU support.
 You need 40GB of RAM to train these models.

-QLoRA was used for traning: https://github.com/artidoro/qlora
+QLoRA was used for training: https://github.com/artidoro/qlora

 ## Model